redox-os/orbtk-book/src/ch01-03-composition-system.md

 WIP: introduce a graphical representation of the structure

 `OrbTK`
-Everything is build on top of DECS, the unterlying entity compontent system.
+Everything is built on top of DECS, the underlying entity compontent system.